jeticg/CMPT413/aligner/answer/README.md

 Follow the research [http://dl.acm.org/citation.cfm?id=778824](http://dl.acm.org/citation.cfm?id=778824) we trained a HMM model using the F_count, Fe_count, optimised T from IMB1 model.

-It reaches performance of 0.32, current the best score in leaderboard (Oct 22).
+It reaches performance of 0.32, currently the best score in leaderboard (Oct 22).